shaileshpranav/shaileshpranav.github.io/README.md

 ### Depth-Estimation using a Monocular Camera
 - Using a transformer-based architecture to divide the input RGB image into bins whose center value is adaptively estimated, and the depth image is obtained by a linear combination of the values.

-### Challenge of Urban Search and Rescue (US&R) for Autonomous Robots (GitHub)[https://github.com/SPRajendran/Challenge-of-Urban-Search-and-Rescue-for-Autonomous-Robots]
+### Challenge of Urban Search and Rescue (US&R) for Autonomous Robots [GitHub](https://github.com/shaileshpranav/US-R-challenge)
 - Simulated a system wherein a pair of robots are used for the purpose of search and rescue in urban environments.
 - The lead robot moves along the map to a list of positions at which an AR tag is used to signify the presence of a victim.
 The second robot receives the location of the victims and the order in which the rescue is to be carried out.

-### Trash Detection and Collection Robot in an unknown environment (GitHub)[https://github.com/SPRajendran/Trash-Detection-and-Collection-Robot-in-an-]
+### Trash Detection and Collection Robot in an unknown environment [GitHub](https://github.com/shaileshpranav/Wall-E.git)
 - Designed and simulated a robot capable of traversing an unknown environment.
 - The robot can detect any object using its cameras and deliver it to a pre-specified goal position.

 ### Autonomous Car for Indian roads
-- Self-driving car being developed as a part of the Mahindra RISE Driverless Car Challenge competition.
+- Contributed to the development of a computer vision system for lane and traffic signal detection using Yolo v4.
-- Worked on computer vision for lane and traffic signal detection and LIDAR Interfacing.
+- Successfully interfaced Velodyne LIDAR with the system for enhanced accuracy.

-### Maze solver using Depth First Search Algorithm (GitHub)[https://github.com/shaileshpranav/MazeSolver-using-DFS]
+### Maze solver using Depth First Search Algorithm [GitHub](https://github.com/shaileshpranav/MazeSolver-using-DFS)
 - A robot moves through a maze by making use of the Depth First Search Algorithm.
 - The micro mouse simulator is used for the purpose of generating a maze as well as for visualizing the robot in real time.

 ## Leadership Experience
-- TIDES Conference: Organized the TIDES Leadership summit conducted by Confederation of Indian Industry.
+- TIDES Conference: I volunteered as an organizer for the TIDES Leadership Summit, which was conducted by the Confederation of Indian Industry.
+During this event, I assisted in coordinating logistics, managing attendees, and ensuring the smooth execution of various sessions and activities.
-- ENEXT: Team-lead for the console in E-NEXT Conference conducted by the Entrepreneurs Club of PSG College of Technology.
+- ENEXT: As the team lead for the console at the prestigious E-NEXT Conference hosted by the Entrepreneurs Club of PSG College of Technology, I successfully managed and coordinated a team of highly skilled individuals to ensure seamless execution of the event, contributing to its overall success.
-- KRIYA – Intercollege Technical Fest: Convener for
+- KRIYA – Intercollege Technical Fest: As the convener for the technical event MEMOBOT, I successfully organized and managed a maze solver and memory-based path planner competition.
+My responsibilities included coordinating with teams, designing the competition rules, and overseeing the event logistics.